Residential tenancy agreements

 Terms that must not be added to an agreement include:

-- requiring a tenant to have the carpet professionally cleaned, or pay the cost of cleaning, at the end of the tenancy (except as part of a separate arrangement to allow the tenant to keep a pet on the property),
+- requiring a tenant to have the carpet professionally cleaned, or pay the cost of cleaning, at the end of the tenancy unless the landlord has consented to a pet being kept inside the home and the cleaning is reasonable for the type of pet

 - requiring the tenant to use a specific utility provider if there is no restriction on utility providers available for the property.